 Unite recommends that tailor-made job evaluation schemes, with maximum trade union input, are undertaken to assess and compare the value of different jobs.

-NOTE: If you do identify an equal pay legal case, your local officer and regional women's and equalities organiser can assist
+NOTE: If you do identify an equal pay legal case, your local Officer and Regional Women's and Equalities Officer can assist.

-EP8 UNITE REPORTBACK FORM
+EP8 UNITE REPORT BACK FORM